wolfrieder/http-response-classifier/README.md

 `AttributeError: module 'pandas.core.strings' has no attribute 'StringMethods'` then you should update `dask` and `dependencies`.
 The problem is described [here](https://github.com/microsoft/LightGBM/issues/5739) and is related to the recent release of `pandas` version 2.

-If PyArrow version 12.0.0 is not installed, there will be an error message when the datasets are exported to parquet files.
-This is a known issue and is described in two GitHub issues: [Pandas 1](https://github.com/pandas-dev/pandas/issues/51752) and [PyArrow 2](https://github.com/apache/arrow/issues/34449).
-The bug was already fixed in PyArrow but is not yet released.

 The LightGBM installation might throw an error when installed on an Apple Silicon Macbook with `pip`.
 One solution was proposed